Transparent-Systems/nginx-sync/README.md

 * Nginx credentials stored in .env file
 * Source and target Nginx server details stored in config.yaml file
 * Log configuration stored in log.yaml file
-* Nginx Sync can handle one ore more target servers
+* Nginx Sync can handle one or more target servers